nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_QUOTES.md

 ## IMPORTANT: KNOW YOUR TOOLS WELL
 	Stick to a tool and have good performance in it
 	Can operate fast on it
+    -> a good measurements is:
+        you can create a WORKING PROTOTYPE of YOUR IDEAS in 30MINS - 3 DAYS

 ## PERFECT IS LOTS OF SMALL THINGS DONE WELL